yenichw/MiSide-Demo-Unity-Project/README.md

 # 🕹️ MiSide Decompiled Demo

 > Unofficial decompiled demo of **MiSide**, created for educational and research purposes.
-> ⚠️ This project is not affiliated with AIHASTO or official MiSide developers.
+> ⚠️ This project is not affiliated with AIHASTO or official MiSide developers,check license.

 ---